embrace-io/embrace-apple-sdk/README.md

 To test if your auth changes fixed things, attempt to fetch the dependencies with "File" -> "Packages" --> "Reset package caches"

+### WatchOS Support
+> [!WARNING]
+> WatchOS support does not currently include the Embrace Crash Reporter.
+Instrumentation and observability will be possible but the SDK will not be able to collect crash reports.
+>